Pace Suburban Bus: Pulse Rapid Transit

+In 2019, Pace began operating a rapid transit line called Pulse, intended to connect riders to population and business centers along the major transit corridors.
+Current Pulse Rapid Transit lines include the Milwaukee line and the Dempster Line, with future lines planned to expand the rapid transit network.

 Expressway-based routes

 Pace operates many routes on expressways throughout northeastern Illinois.
 These expressway-based routes allow Pace buses to bypass traffic either on the shoulders of the expressways or in designated flex lanes.
-Pace partners with the Illinois Department of Transportation and the Illinois Tollway to provide express service, providing Pace riders with special benefits without expensive infrastructure projects.
+Pace partners with the Illinois Department of Transportation (IDOT) and the Illinois Tollway to provide express service without expensive infrastructure projects.

-Pace currently operates three expressway-based routes with work underway to add a fourth express bus service along I-290/I-88 that would connect riders in the western suburbs of the region to the City of Chicago.
+Pace currently operates three expressway-based routes, with work underway to add a fourth express bus service along I-290/I-88 that would connect riders in the western suburbs of the region to the City of Chicago.